rycolos/space-ark-constructor/README.md

 * Input validation
 * Error handling
 * Menu-driven so ship construction steps can be accessed arbitratily
+* Multiple ship management
 * ASCII styling for a nicer UI
 * ASCII styling for printable, exportable ship cards
+### Build data
+* Consideering moving from dicts in `build_data` to a simple sqlite or duckdb database, which could also be used for ship storage and management rather than json objects
 ### Web App
 * ...everything